MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/vendor-use-RA.md

 - Sharing a screen
 - Placing a call

-2. If Information Barriers are necessary, plan how you segment users.
+2. If information barriers are necessary, plan how you segment users.

 You can segment users based on different attributes, such as what department they belong to, what Azure AD group they are a member of, or even by their usage location.
 A full list of attributes can be found [here](https://docs.microsoft.com/microsoft-365/compliance/information-barriers-attributes?view=o365-worldwide#reference).
 To see how an organization might approach defining segments and policies, consider the following [example](https://docs.microsoft.com/microsoft-365/compliance/information-barriers-policies?view=o365-worldwide#example-contosos-departments-segments-and-policies).
 A downloadable Excel workbook is available to help you plan and define your segments and policies (and create your PowerShell cmdlets).
-[Get the workbook.](https://github.com/MicrosoftDocs/OfficeDocs-O365SecComp/raw/public/SecurityCompliance/media/InfoBarriers-PowerShellGenerator.xlsx).
-Additional information about Information Barriers can be found [here](https://docs.microsoft.com/en-us/microsoft-365/compliance/information-barriers?view=o365-worldwide).
+[Download the workbook (xlsx file).](https://github.com/MicrosoftDocs/OfficeDocs-O365SecComp/raw/public/SecurityCompliance/media/InfoBarriers-PowerShellGenerator.xlsx).
+Additional information about information barriers can be found [here](https://docs.microsoft.com/microsoft-365/compliance/information-barriers?view=o365-worldwide).

-3. Buy the correct licenses
+1. Buy the correct licenses

 Learn about [licenses required to use Remote Assist](requirements.md).

-If you would like to control who the service account user can search and collaborate with, you will need to assign the service account a information barrier license.
+If you would like to control who the service account user can search and collaborate with, you will need to assign the service account an information barrier license.
 The following licensing suites include information barrier licenses:

 - Microsoft 365 E5
 - Office 365 E5